 First steps to becoming a CPA

-Most accountants earn a college degree, but for those who plan to pursue CPA jobs, at least a bachelor’s degree is required, typically in accounting, finance or business.
+For those who plan to pursue CPA jobs, at least a bachelor’s degree is required, typically in accounting, finance or business.
 But it doesn’t have to stop there.
-Many CPAs earn a master’s in business administration or pursue an accelerated five-year accounting program.
+Many CPAs earn a master’s degree in business administration or pursue an accelerated five-year accounting program.

-Before you jump on the career path to CPA jobs, read these blog posts:
+Before you pursue any of the many CPA jobs, read these blog posts:

-The demand is great for both types of accounting, with salaries on the rise.
-But as you’ll read in this post, there are differences, from the daily routine to job titles to salaries.
+- Private vs. Public: Choose Your Accounting Career Path — The demand is great for both types of accounting, with salaries on the rise.
+But as you’ll read in this post, there are differences between the two, from the daily routine to job titles to salaries.

-It’s not a matter of which certification is better, but which one is better for you.
-Discover the differences in requirements, exams, perks and salaries in this side-by-side “CPA or CMA” summary.
+- CPA vs. CMA?
+Which Is the Best Certification for You? — It’s not a matter of which certification is better, but which one fits your career path.
+Discover the differences in requirements, exams, perks and salaries in a side-by-side “CPA or CMA” summary in this blog.

-Before you add those three letters to your name, learn about the three E’s that will guide you to a career as a CPA: Education, Exam, Experience.
+- 3 E's to Excellence on the Career Path to CPA — Before accountants add those three letters to their names, they should learn about the three E’s that will guide them to a career as a CPA: Education, Exam, Experience.

 The rigors of the CPA exam

-The CPA exam is offered during the first two months of every quarter, over the course of several days.
+The 16-hour CPA exam is offered at testing centers in all states during the first two months of every quarter.
 Candidates take the sections in any order they choose, but once they have passed one part, they must successfully complete the other three within 18 months.

 Real stories about the CPA

-Want some real examples from real people about their CPA jobs and journeys?
+Now that you can answer, "What is a CPA?" how about hearing from some real people about their CPA jobs and journeys?
 We have a few to share from our blog.